HyeonBin-Moon/PINN_Flexoelectric/README.md

-# Energy-Based PINN for Forward and Inverse Flexoelectric Problems
+# Energy-Based PINN for Flexoelectric Problems

 This repository provides the official implementation of the paper: